great-expectations/great_expectations/docs/reference/validation_operators/actions.rst

 SlackNotificationAction
 ------------------------

-SlackNotificationAction is a namespace-aware validation action that sends a Slack notification to a given webhook
+SlackNotificationAction is a validation action that sends a Slack notification to a given webhook

 Configuration
 ~~~~~~~~~~~~~